How to Build a Sync Licensing Career from Scratch in 2026

 What you need:

-• A professional pitching platform.
+- A professional pitching platform.
 This is non-negotiable.
 DropCue, or an equivalent tool that lets you create branded, organized playlists with analytics and access controls.
 Email attachments are not professional infrastructure.
+See the best music pitching platforms for composers in 2026 to compare your options.

 Step 4: Find and Research Music Supervisors